lightblue-platform/openshift-lightblue-all/README.md

 rhc cartridge add $CART_MONGODB -a $OPENSHIFT_LIGHTBLUE_APP_NAME -n $OPENSHIFT_LIGHTBLUE_NAMESPACE
 ```

-# Environment: No Jenkins
+## Configure Environment
 To get the build working correctly you need to pass some properties to maven.
-Run this script to set MAVEN_ARGS env variable on your existing application.
+Run this script to set `MAVEN_ARGS` env variable on your existing application.
 Change the local environment variables to match your app name and namespace.

 ```
 OPENSHIFT_LIGHTBLUE_APP_NAME=services